Animal and Animal Rights Advocacy Summit 2022

 What is AVA?

-AVA, the Animal and Vegan Advocacy Summit, is an annual conference for vegan and animal rights advocates.
-The conference brings together the world's most important advocates.
-The conference focuses on systemic change and allows participants to work with different tactics, strategies and approaches towards one common vision: to remove animals from our food system and other human uses.
+AVA, Animal and Animal Rights Advocacy Summit, is an annual conference for animal rights advocates and activists.
+It brings together the world’s leading advocates.
+The conference focuses on systemic change and lets participants work with various tactics, strategies, and approaches toward one shared goal: ending the use of animals in our food system and beyond.

-At the end of October, I was lucky enough to be sent to Washington DC to attend the AVA Summit on behalf of Dyrenes Alliance - four days packed to the brim with presentations, workshops, networking and a little activism.
+At the end of October, I was lucky enough to be sent to Washington DC to attend the AVA summit on behalf of Plantespringet — four days packed with talks, workshops, networking, and some activism.

 Highlights

-I've been thinking a lot about how best to summarise the vast amount of impressions, knowledge and inspiration that I brought to the conference.
-And I've concluded that the best way to share it with you is by highlighting some of the best experiences.
-Here are 5 of the things I was most inspired by at the conference.
+I thought a lot about how best to summarize the vast amount of impressions, knowledge, and inspiration I took in at the conference.
+I decided the best way to share it with you is to highlight some of the best experiences.
+Here are five of the things I found most inspiring.

 Best workshop